JiahongChen/multiGPU/README.md

 ```
 model = nn.DataParallel(model)
 ```
-You may check codes on [https://github.com/JiahongChen/MCD_DA/blob/master/visda_classification]
+You may check codes here or [in this folder](https://github.com/JiahongChen/multiGPU/tree/master/MCD_multi_GPU).

 ## Error: 'DataParallel' object has no attribute 'xxx'
 Instead of using model.xxx, access the model attributes by model.module.xxx.